microsoft/WSL-DistroLauncher/BUILDING.md

     1. You should find an install.tar.gz in the /x64/ directory of your build directory.
 (When we get ARM64 support working there will also be an install.tar.gz in a /ARM64/ directory.)
 1. Build the solution to make sure you have everything you need.
 Fix any build dependencies you are missing.
 1. Build the Windows UWP package:
-    1. Open a `Developer Command Prompt for VS 2017` and change directory to your build directory.
+    1. Open a `Developer Command Prompt for VS 2017` as an administrator and change directory to your build directory.
     1. Run `build.bat`

 1. If everything has gone correctly, you should find your app package in a subfolder under the `AppPackages\DistroLauncher-Appx` folder.